 Rensselaer undergraduates may apply to the program in the Spring or Fall semester of their junior year, once they have attained 90 credits (in progress or earned) of coursework towards their undergraduate degrees.
 Students must apply to the co-terminal program by the end of their first semester of senior year; late applications will not be accepted.

 Only students who have already engaged in undergraduate research may find the Master of Science (M.S.) degree feasible, since there is a time-intensive thesis associated with it.
-Most students will find the Master of Engineering (M.Eng.) more suitable, since it can be completed by taking 30 credits entirely of coursework.
+Most students will find the Master of Engineering (M.Eng.) more suitable, since it can be completed by taking a combination of coursework and a research project.

 - GPA of 3.3 for the MANE department programs (please note that this is higher than the 3.0 Institute minimum)